About Shared Equity

 If your circumstances change or you don’t comply with any of the Shared Equity conditions, it may also trigger a review by Revenue NSW.

 If you become ineligible for Shared Equity, or if a Revenue NSW review deems you ineligible, you will never be forced to sell your property (except in cases of serious breaches of the Policy Guidelines).
 You may, however, be required to buy out some or all of the Government’s equity interest in your home, but only if an assessment of your new circumstances finds you can afford to do so, or are in a position to refinance your mortgage with a participating lender.

 You are encouraged to voluntarily pay out the Government’s equity interest in your home and exit Shared Equity if you are able.

 Other ways to exit include:

-- payment required by Revenue NSW following a periodic review.
+- a payment required by Revenue NSW following a periodic review.